The Amazing Healing Benefits of Aloe Vera

 Whole leaves can be kept in the refrigerator in a dark container to block out the light.
 This amazing plant will keep up to a year like this.
 To get the best benefit use it in slices to apply on the skin, squeezing the gel out is messy and not as effective.
 This natural remedy is great to take to the beach for holidays effective for sunburn, bites or rashes.
 A simple application on your skin at dusk will ward off insects plus nourish your skin at the same time.

-Within my clinic I have used Aloe Vera juice during our Detox Pathway program and it has been fabulous in helping clients to eliminate toxins from their bodies.
+Within the clinic the use of Aloe Vera juice during the Detox Pathway program and it has been fabulous helping clients to eliminate toxins from their bodies.
 In addition Aloe Vera Juice has been of benefit to people with digestive concerns, bad breath, skin conditions, gout and mouth ulcers as this healing herb has helped cool the internal body, relieving acidic reflux, ulcers, arthritis and asthma.

 The gel from the Candelabra leaf has also been found to give relief when applied topically for shingles, arthritis and reduce inflammation.
 In addition using an Aloe Vera poultice is a great reliever of joint pain.